angular/material/docs/guides/BUILD.md

           -- <component folder>
 ```

-Let's consider the the Slider component with its module definition:
+Let's consider the Slider component with its module definition:

 ```js